conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 ```

 To translate this information to the new model, just check which aliases are defined in the
-build modules and define those for the new model, in this case it should be enough with
+build modules and define those for the new model.
+In this case it should be enough with
 adding the ``tensorflow::tensorflowlite`` target with ``cmake_target_name`` to the root
 cpp_info (besides the ``cmake_file_name``property).